art-in/microcosm/docs/gotchas/css.md

     Main arguments for pixel units:
     - CSS pixel is already scaled by UA to equal spec normative pixel size - *reference pixel* - which defined as visual angle unit in spec.
 It should be calculated depending on hardware pixel size (DPI) and usual distance between user and device display.
 In practice each UA has *pixel ratio* - as ratio of hardware pixel size to CSS pixel size (eg. iPhone X pixel ratio = 4).
 As a result single CSS pixel should look *almost* the same on any device.
-    - All modern browsers have *zoom* feature, which changes size of reference pixel: it proportionally affects all sizes on the page (both absolute and relative units, except `vw`/`vh`).
+    - all modern browsers have *zoom* feature, which changes size of reference pixel: it proportionally affects all sizes on the page (both absolute and relative units, except `vw`/`vh`).
 While changing default font size is less popular.

     Main arguments for relative units:
     - relative units basically inherit all advantages of pixel unit, since both `rem`/`em` are computed down to `px`